dotnet/coreclr/Documentation/azure-devops-as-ci/azure-devops-as-ci.md

-# Testing with Azure DevOps
+Testing with Azure DevOps
+===

 We enabled Azure DevOps for pull request validation.
 You can now see the new "badge" **coreclr-ci** that was added on a pull request page.

+We disabled default triggering for the following innerloop jobs in Jenkins:

+* Ubuntu arm Cross Checked Innerloop Build and Test
+* Ubuntu arm Cross Checked no_tiered_compilation_innerloop Build and Test
+* Ubuntu16.04 arm64 Cross Checked Innerloop Build and Test
+* Ubuntu16.04 arm64 Cross Checked no_tiered_compilation_innerloop Build and Test
+* Windows_NT arm Cross Debug Innerloop Build
+* Windows_NT arm Cross Checked Innerloop Build and Test
+* Windows_NT arm64 Cross Debug Innerloop Build
+* Windows_NT arm64 Cross Checked Innerloop Build and Test

-We also disabled triggering Windows_NT Ubuntu arm32/arm64 innerloop jobs from Jenkins since they are running on limited hardware.
+since they are using limited hardware.

 The results for those jobs can be found in the new CI system.
-Other legs are running as usual and we will continue monitoring them to validate consistency between Jenkins and AzDev test jobs.
+Other Jenkins jobs are running as usual and we will continue monitoring them to validate consistency between Jenkins and AzDev test jobs.

 # How to find the test results in Azure DevOps?

 If you click on coreclr-ci Details link
 ![coreclr-ci-badge](coreclr-ci-badge.png)

-this would take you to (Azure DevOps Portal)[https://dev.azure.com/dnceng/public/_build?definitionId=228] for dotnet/coreclr repo where you can see on the left Build and Test jobs that were triggered.
+this would take you to [Azure DevOps Portal](https://dev.azure.com/dnceng/public/_build?definitionId=228) for dotnet/coreclr repo where you can see on the left Build and Test jobs that were triggered.

 ![azdev-portal](azdev-portal.png)